Sign up to our Newsletter

 What You Should Bring to the LSAT

-While the LSAT will be administered online in the comfort of your own home till June of 2023, you won’t be able to get up to grab anything once you begin your test.
+While the LSAT will be administered online in the comfort of your own home through June 2025, you won’t be able to get up to grab anything once you begin your test.
 So, to ensure you’re prepared for your test, here are the top five items to bring to your LSAT:

 Water